NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/CompaniesApi.md

             var apiInstance = new CompaniesApi(config);
             var companyId = 56;  // int | Company ID.
             var userId = 56;  // int | User ID.
-            var expand = (UserExpandEnum) "company";  // UserExpandEnum? | Passing expand params in the url with valid option, then the response will contain company object fields.
+            var expand = new UserExpandEnum?(); // UserExpandEnum? | Passing expand params in the url with valid option, then the response will contain company object fields.
 Otherwise the company information will not be provided in the response. (optional)

             try
             {